 We’re closing in on the final hours of March Muffin Madness here on gfe, but I’ve still got quite a bit of great muffin goodness to share with you!
-Like these Tropical Mango-Coconut Muffins from Alyssa, Simply Quinoa (formerly Queen of Quinoa).
+Like these gluten-free Tropical Mango Coconut Muffins from Alyssa, Simply Quinoa (formerly Queen of Quinoa).
 Now I’ve pretty much described Alyssa’s muffins from the title and reference to her blog.
 You know they include mango and coconut, so yes, that’s a tropical combo.
-Plus, I’ll go ahead and tell you that there’s banana in this recipe, which is a fruit that we sometimes forget is tropical since we always have access to bananas.
+Plus, I’ll go ahead and tell you that there’s banana in this recipe, which is a fruit that we sometimes forget is tropical since we always have access to bananas at our local grocery store.
 And because these muffins are a creation from the Simply Quinoa, you know there’s quinoa included (two forms of quinoa actually).
-Alyssa’s recipes are gluten free, dairy free, refined sugar free, vegetarian, wonderful, and welcome as we almost close out March!

 I’ve featured a number of Alyssa’s delicious—and often very creative—recipes before here on gfe and on Facebook.